Heaters Heaters — How Do Pool Heaters Work? Complete Guide to Pool Heating

 What are the different types of pool heaters and how do they work?

-Need to heat my pool but confused about all the options.
+Found myself staring at a pile of pool heating equipment with my tools spread out, ready to tackle this installation but totally lost on which system actually makes sense.
 Gas, electric, heat pump - they all claim to do the same thing but work differently somehow.

 What's the actual difference between these heater types?
 How does each one actually heat the water?
 Want to understand the mechanics before dropping cash on one.